DANCEcollaborative/bazaar/README.md

  - [Install and run Docker Desktop](https://docs.docker.com)
 - Running
  - In a terminal window
-   - cd to the directory where DANCEcollaborative/bazaar is installed
+   - cd to the following subdirectory where DANCEcollaborative/bazaar is installed
-     - E.g., cd ~/git/bazaar
+     - E.g., cd ~/git/bazaar/bazaar_server/bazaar_server_legacy
    - Enter: docker-compose -f docker-compose-dev.yml build
      - This command will take longer the first time it is executed as it downloads several things.
    - Enter: docker-compose -f docker-compose-dev.yml up -d